 Information shared with Title IX Coordinators

-If you decide to pursue remedies and/or a complaint, a few more people may become involved in your case, but your privacy will still be respected and safeguarded to the fullest extent possible.
-You can also ask that a complaint not be pursued, or that a complaint be pursued without revealing your name or other identifying details.
-Your request will be accommodated to the extent possible, but an anonymous complaint on its own cannot be the basis for disciplinary action, and your preferences must be balanced against the need to maintain campus safety.
-In situations where a confidentiality request limits an investigation or prevents the University from taking direct disciplinary action, it will take other reasonable steps to minimize the effects of the reported misconduct and to prevent its recurrence.
+You may ask that a complaint be pursued without revealing your name or other identifying details.
+Your request will be accommodated to the extent possible, but an anonymous complaint on its own cannot be the basis for disciplinary action.
+In situations where a confidentiality request limits an investigation or prevents the University from taking direct disciplinary action, the University will take other reasonable steps to minimize the effects of the reported misconduct and to prevent its recurrence.
+You may also ask that a complaint not be pursued.
+However, in the rare event of an immediate or ongoing threat, the University may need to take additional action to protect your safety and the safety of others.

-The YPD may receive reports from a Title IX Coordinator, or directly from you.
-The YPD can offer confidential consultations regarding possible criminal investigation.
-They are subject to state requirements for investigating and responding to reports of crime, but ordinarily the decision about whether or not to press criminal charges is up to you.
-In cases of sexual misconduct, the YPD 16will share information with the Title IX Coordinator, and will advise you about the resources and assistance the University can provide.
+The Yale Police Department offers confidential consultations regarding possible criminal investigation.
+Ordinarily, the decision about whether or not to press criminal charges is up to you.
+In cases of sexual misconduct, the YPD will share information with the Title IX office, and will advise you about the resources and assistance the university can provide.

-Under the Clery Act, the University is responsible for issuing “timely warnings” in response to some reports.
-Only specific crimes, such as sexual assault, trigger a warning; the crime must have occurred within the officially-designated campus area; and there must be a serious or ongoing threat to the community.
-If you report an incident of misconduct that meets these strict criteria, a message will be sent out from the Yale Chief of Police.
+Under the federal Clery Act, the university is responsible for issuing “timely warnings,” also known as “Messages from the Chief,” in response to some reports.
+Only specific crimes require a timely warning; the crime must have occurred within the officially-designated campus area; and there must be a serious or ongoing threat to the community.
+If you report an incident that meets these criteria, a message will be sent out from the Chief of Police.
 The warning message will contain a brief description of the crime, and may indicate the location where the incident occurred.
 It will not include any information that would identify you or other individuals involved.
-In all but exceptional circumstances, you would be informed in advance of distribution of the message.